 New Hampshire.
 In May 2019, the New Hampshire Attorney General filed two lawsuits alleging contamination of the state's drinking water supplies and other natural resources from PFAS-containing products.
 One lawsuit was transferred to the AFFF MDL.
-The other lawsuit is proceeding in state court pending a ruling by the federal court of appeals on 3M's appeal of the order remanding the case to state court.
-In March 2025, the federal court of appeals upheld the order remanding the case to state court.
+The other lawsuit is proceeding with discovery in state court following a March 2025 ruling by the federal court of appeals denying 3M's appeal of the order remanding the case to state court.

 Vermont.
-In June 2019, the Vermont Attorney General filed two lawsuits alleging contamination of the state's drinking water supplies and other natural resources from PFAS-containing products.
+In June 2019, the Vermont Attorney General filed two lawsuits alleging contamination of the state's drinking water supplies and other natural resources from PFAScontaining products.
 One lawsuit was transferred to the AFFF MDL.
-The other lawsuit is proceeding in state court pending a ruling by the federal court of appeals on 3M's appeal of the order remanding the case to state court.
-The federal court held a hearing on 3M's appeal in February 2025.
-The state court has set an August 31, 2025, trial-ready date for the matter.
+The other lawsuit is proceeding in state court, pending a ruling by the federal court of appeals on 3M's appeal of the order remanding the case to state court.
+The federal court of appeals held a hearing on 3M's appeal in February 2025.
+The state court has set a November 7, 2025, trial-ready date for the matter.

 Illinois.
 In March 2022, the Illinois Attorney General filed a lawsuit in Illinois state court against 3M alleging contamination of the state's natural resources by PFAS compounds disposed of by, or discharged, or emitted from 3M's Cordova plant.
 The complaint requests monetary damages, injunctive relief, civil penalties, a testing program, and a public outreach and information sharing program.
 In August 2024, the Seventh Circuit affirmed the order remanding the case to state court.
-The state court held a hearing in December 2024 on a motion to dismiss filed by 3M.
-The case is proceeding with discovery.
+In April 2025, the state court granted in part and denied in part a motion to dismiss filed by 3M.
+The remaining claims in the case are proceeding with discovery.

 Maine.
-In March 2023, the Maine Attorney General filed two lawsuits alleging contamination of the state's drinking water supplies and other natural resources from PFAS-containing products.
+In March 2023, the Maine Attorney General filed two lawsuits alleging contamination of the state's drinking water supplies and other natural resources from PFAScontaining products.
 One lawsuit was transferred to the AFFF MDL.
-The other lawsuit is proceeding in state court pending a ruling by the federal court of appeals on 3M's appeal of the order remanding the case to state court.
+The other lawsuit is proceeding in state court, pending a ruling by the federal court of appeals on 3M's appeal of the order remanding the case to state court.
+The federal court of appeals set a hearing on 3M's appeal for October 2025.
 The state court dismissed the state's strict liability and trespass claims but denied the remainder of 3M's motion to dismiss in December 2024.
-The case is proceeding with discovery.
+The case is proceeding with discovery on the remaining claims.

 Maryland.
-In May 2023, the Maryland Attorney General filed two lawsuits alleging contamination of the state's drinking water supplies and other natural resources from PFAS-containing products.
+In May 2023, the Maryland Attorney General filed two lawsuits alleging contamination of the state's drinking water supplies and other natural resources from PFAScontaining products.
 One lawsuit was transferred to the AFFF MDL.
 In July 2023, 3M removed the other case to federal court.
 The State filed a motion to remand, which was granted in February 2024.
 3M filed a notice of appeal from the remand order in March 2024.
 This appeal was consolidated with 3M's appeal of a remand order in the South Carolina Attorney General case, as described below.
-In March 2025, the federal court of appeals vacated the remand orders and returned the cases back to the district courts for further proceedings.
-The state has requested rehearing en banc by the court of appeals.
+In March 2025, the federal court of appeals vacated the remand orders and returned the cases to the district courts for further proceedings.
+In May 2025, the federal court of appeals denied the state's petition for rehearing en banc.